Energy Efficient Resource Allocation for Hybrid Services with Future Channel Gains: System Model and QoS requirements

 \section{System Model and QoS requirements}

-Consider the scenario that multiple mobile users travel through an OFDMA network, which request VoD and RT services, respectively.
-For notational simplicity, we first consider a single cell scenario, and then extend to the multi-cell scenario in the end of next section.
+Consider the scenario that multiple mobile users travel across the cells of an orthogonal frequency division multiple access (OFDMA) network.
+A user either requests for VoD or requests for RT service.
+For notational simplicity, we first consider a single cell scenario in this section and then extend to the multi-cell scenario at the end of the next section.